Study online, around your own schedule, wherever you are in the world.

 Study on campus in London and the South East with one of our independent member institutions and experience London life.

 Study full-time or part-time with the support of a local teaching centre.

-Study at the UK’s national centre for the support and promotion of research in the humanities.
+Study at the School of Advanced Study - UK’s national centre for the support and promotion of research in the humanities.

 Expand your horizons and gain international experience at our Institute in Paris.

 Studying with us is a challenging yet rewarding experience.
 Our flexible approach offers you a range of study options.

 There are a variety of funding sources available, dependent on your nationality, employment and other factors.

 Study by distance learning, so you can combine work with your studies

 Here, you'll find information on eligibility, how to submit your application, and how to get help with your application

 Search for a course, locations you can study, or application information